catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/overview.md

 ## PURPOSE

 Maximize the potential of usage data.
-Use our spezialized BT Kit (based on KA Kit) to connect heterogeneous and distributed usage data and services seamlessly.
+Use our spezialized Behaviour Twin KIT (based on [Agents KIT](../knowledge-agents/adoption-view/intro.md)) to connect heterogeneous and distributed usage data and services seamlessly.

 ## DISCLAIMER